hakemz91/NuWSL/README.md

 # NuWSL
-Another minor fork of localGPT for WSL2 Windows installation with minimalistic command line interface.
+Another minor fork of localGPT for WSL2 Windows installation and Nvidia GPU with minimalistic command line interface.

 ## Features